Tenable Holdings, Inc. [TENB]

 βœ… Bottom Line (Retail Takeaway)

-This transaction looks like routine profit-taking rather than a strong bearish signal.
-For retail traders, it’s noise, not a tradeable event β€” not worth short-/mid-term action unless corroborated by significant sales from multiple senior insiders.
+This transaction looks like a routine director accumulation rather than a bearish signal.
+For retail traders, it’s noise unless confirmed by larger cluster activity from multiple senior insiders β€” not a standalone tradeable signal.